Skip to content

 pixi run -e compare compare-demo

-pixi run -e compare benchmark-demo
+pixi run -e compare real-eeg-benchmark

 Editable Install Without Pixi